-I am currently deepening my understanding of game programming (with focus on C# for Unity3D) through an internship, and am in the market for a junior position within game development.
+I am currently deepening my understanding of game development by studying game design.
 I am also a freelance web developer, specialising in creating WordPress websites for small businesses and organizations.

 Background and Profile

 I have a varied background, having spent a decade on labours of love within academia, the NGO sector as well as professional beekeeping.
 This has given me a wide base of experience with different tasks outside of IT and programming, ranging from administration and bookkeeping to product development and marketing.
 My interest in web development has tended to assert itself within all these areas, however, and I have often been in charge of websites both as developer and editor.

 At heart I am a generalist rather than a specialist; I’m simply too curious to learn just one thing at a time.
 In today’s society it is easy to feel like this is a flaw, but I have come to appreciate the advantages this can give me, especially in smaller organizations.
 I like to know how various disciplines intersect and work with one another, and rather than focus intensively on one small topic or area I prefer to get a wider angle.
 Thus I like to get involved in several aspects of a project, be it working on several tasks concurrently or simply existing as a sounding board for my teammates.

 I find exploring new territory incredibly exciting, and this together with my ability to learn new skills very quickly is a great asset in the way I prefer to work.
 I am usually proficient in the basics of software and technology that is new to me within hours of first use.

 If you are looking for a junior programmer for your game development team, well, you’ve found me!
 I have a strong passion for games both as entertainment, as an artform and as tools of education.
 I am currently focusing on my attentions on C# for Unity3D.